- Places to Explore

 - Japanese Phrases

-Kumamoto is situated nearly midway along the curve of the west coast of Kyushu.
-From here you can go to Nagasaki to the west, Fukuoka to the north, Aso-san to the east, and Kagoshima to the south on the new high-speed train line.
+Kumamoto is nearly midway along the curve of the west coast of Kyushu.
+From here you can go to Nagasaki to the west, Fukuoka to the north, Aso-san to the east, and Kagoshima to the south.

 A number of notable folks had homes which can still be seen in town, including the writers Lafcadio Hearn and Soseki Natsume, both of whom lived here for brief periods while teaching English.

 Elsewhere in Kyushu

 - 80 Degrees: Fodor's Helps You Find Your Best Beach Vacation Spots

 - Fodor's Go List 2014: Where we are going in 2014

 - World Cup Fever: Start planning your trip to Brazil!